 These are the types of benefits you most need to concern yourself when looking for work.
 Time off from work will contribute to your quality of life like nothing else.

-You can love your work doing it only 40 hours a week with 12 paid holidays, 5 personal days, 3 to 5 weeks of vacation, a day a week working from home, and sick leave allowances so you can take your kids to their appointments and actually stay home when you are run-down and sick.
+You can love your work doing it only 40 hours a week with 9 paid holidays, 4.5 personal days, 3 weeks of vacation, a day a week working from home, and sick leave allowances so you can take your kids to their appointments and actually stay home when you are run-down and sick.

 I think the 40 hour work week will have to be scaled down at some point.
 It seems to be a relic of factory work where the owners had to give up two 12 hour shifts a day to three 8 hour shifts.